konstantine78/frdparse/README.md

 9. ui_mainwinui_sqldialog.py - Python file that represents the sqldialog.ui (generated via pyuic5).
 This file should not be altered after generation.
 # Outputs
 1. _Inputs, _Outputs, _Constants, _Faults - Tab-delimited csv archive of all data, along with attributes/fields for each, organized in table format.
-2. 'database' - any mysql database.
+2. 'Database' - any mysql database.
 The user interface supports updating the database settings, including the name of it.